What makes Operation Barnabas different from other mission trips?

 Can we apply for the team we want to go on?

-We will be asking students which team they are interested in and that will be taken into consideration by the selection committee during the acceptance process.
-Much will depend on when students apply, ratios of guys and gals, and a variety of other factors we use to make teams as balanced as possible.
-If you have strong feelings about one team or the other, APPLY NOW!
+We have ended up with only one team but when we have two or more teams, we ask students which team they are interested in and that is taken into consideration by the selection committee during the acceptance process.
+Much depends on when students apply, ratios of guys and gals, and a variety of other factors we use to make teams as balanced as possible.

 What is the cost for OB 2020?